Frequently Asked Questions about Eligibility and Applying for Financial Aid

 o add a school code to your FAFSA application

-• The National Student Loan Data System website: www.nslds.ed.gov/nsld.
+• The National Student Loan Data System website: www.nslds.ed.gov/nsld (Rev 2022).
 View a history of the federal student financial aid you have received.

-• The Federal Direct Loans website: www.studentloans.gov.
+• The Federal Direct Loans website: www.studentaid.gov (Rev 2022).
 To log in and complete master promissory notes, entrance/ exit counseling and print or review these items.

 13. What other filing options are there?
 What happens after I file my FAFSA electronically?

-You may choose any of these three methods to file a Free Application for Federal Student Aid (FAFSA):
+You may choose any of these four methods to file a Free Application for Federal Student Aid (FAFSA): (Rev 2022)

 Generally, it takes less time to process and send the SAR (Student Aid Report) to you when you submit the FAFSA online and provide a valid e-mail address.
 If you provide a valid e-mail address, you'll get your SAR e-mail in three to five days.
 This e-mail contains a secure link to your SAR online.
 If you don't provide a valid e-mail address, it takes about seven to 10 days before you'll receive your SAR by postal mail.